 Applications from persons under the age of 18 need the consent of a parent or legal guardian – there is a section on the application form, which must be filled out by the parent or guardian.
 Applications that do not contain this information are destroyed, although we will attempt to contact the person who sent the application to obtain this consent.

-We do not knowingly collect any Personal Identifiable Information from children under the age of 13.
 Parents may file applications on behalf of their children.
 Children over 13 who may be submitting their own application must have a parent or guardian fill out the consent section of the form.
 A parent or guardian must attend any interviews with their child.
 If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.

 The personal information that you are asked to provide and the reasons why you are asked to provide it are to file your Trusted Traveler and / or TSA application form.